TYPO3-Documentation/t3docs-tools/README.rst

     Arguments:
        type: Consider all repositories or only those starting with "TYPO3CMS-" (all, docs). [default: "docs"]
-       user: Consider the repositories of this GitHub user namespace (typo3-documentation, typo3, friendsoftypo3), which has to be defined in the /config.yml. [default: "typo3-documentation"]
+       user: Consider the repositories of this GitHub user namespace (typo3-documentation, typo3, friendsoftypo3), which has to be defined in the /config.yml or /config.local.yml. [default: "typo3-documentation"]
        token: Fetch the repositories using this GitHub API token to overcome GitHub rate limitations. [default: ""]

 Example::